learning-zone/python-basics/README.md

     def meth (self, arg):
         return arg*2 + self.attribute
 ```

-## Q. How can I find the methods or attributes of an object?

-For an instance x of a user-defined class, dir(x) returns an alphabetized list of the names containing the instance attributes and methods and attributes defined by its class.

 ## Q. How do I call a method defined in a base class from a derived class that overrides it?